shivamk2984/Keylogger-python/README.md

 - A Gmail account (with app-specific password if using 2FA)

 ## How to decrypt
-once you recieve log.txt file on you email, copy the contents of it and paste it into decrypt_log.py
+Once you recieve log.txt file on you email, copy the contents of it and paste it into decrypt_log.py (check comments)